Hill Top, Cumbria: Background

 Hill Top once belonged to Beatrix Potter, the children's author and illustrator known for a series of small format books, especially the character Peter Rabbit.
 Potter bought the house and its 34 acre working farm in 1905 as her home away from London and her artistic retreat.
 She left the house to the National Trust upon her death in 1943.
 The house, farm and nearby villages feature in Potter's books, The Tale of the Pie and the Patty-Pan, The Tale of Tom Kitten, The Tale of Jemima Puddle-Duck and The Tale of Samuel Whiskers or The Roly-Poly Pudding.

 The farm was managed by John Cannon.
 The wing on the left was built by Potter for Cannon and his family in 1906.
 The Tale of Jemima Puddle-Duck was dedicated to his children, Ralph and Betsy, who appear in the illustrations, as does their mother.

 Points of interest

 Entrance hall

 The entrance hall or kitchen, retains its original stone-flagged floor.
 The range seen in many of her illustrations was removed but replaced with an identical one in 1983.
 The wallpaper was reproduced in 1987 from that hung by Potter in 1906 and covers the walls and ceiling.
 The longcase clock dated ca. 1785, the Chippendale-style chairs, the Georgian-style dresser, a 17th-century oak press cupboard and other furnishings are depicted in some of Potter's illustrations.
-You can also see the remains of the historic spiral staircase in the cupboard to the right of the fireplace.
+The remains of the historic spiral staircase can be seen in the cupboard to the right of the fireplace.